 To access the interactive TIN editing tools for the current map view, select the TIN layer that you want to edit in the Contents pane.
-Click the Data tab from the TIN Layer tab set, and click the TIN Editor button .
+Under TIN Layer, on the Data tab, click the TIN Editor button .
 The TIN Editor button gives you access to the available tools you can use to interactively edit a TIN surface.

 The Create group contains two tools:

 - Add Node allows you to add individual nodes to an editable TIN.

 - Add Breakline allows you to add breaklines to an editable TIN.

 The Delete group contains one tool: Delete Node .
 This tool allows you to select nodes and delete them from the TIN surface.

 - The Connect Nodes tool interactively connects two nodes with a breakline.
 The breakline will obtain its start and end heights from the TIN nodes.

 - The Swap Edge tool interactively connects two opposing nodes to form an alternate pair of triangles.
 Click the triangle edge to change its direction.

 - The Modify Data Area tool turns TIN triangles on and off.
 This tool helps define the data region of the TIN.